newbhumika/Garbage-Classification/readme.md

 - Dataset structured and loaded
 - Model built with EfficientNetV2B2 using transfer learning
 - Training initiated
-- Week 1 report attached
-> Note: The dataset is uploaded as `dataset.zip`.
+> 📦 Dataset is uploaded as `dataset.zip`.
 Unzip before running the notebook.

+---

+## 🔹 Week 2 Progress:
+- Model trained for 15 epochs with EarlyStopping and checkpoint saving
+- Accuracy and loss graphs plotted to visualize performance
+- Observed class imbalance and overfitting trends for further tuning in Week 3

+---

 ## 🔮 Coming Next:
-- Model evaluation with metrics and graphs
+- Evaluation with classification report and confusion matrix
-- Gradio web interface for real-time classification
+- Gradio web interface for real-time garbage classification